ADASUVE® REMS Program

 The purpose of the ADASUVE REMS Program is to mitigate the risk of bronchospasm that has the potential to lead to respiratory distress and respiratory arrest.

-In order to mitigate the risk, the ADASUVE REMS Program requires that ADASUVE is only administered in enrolled healthcare facilities with immediate, on-site resources to manage bronchospasm and/or respiratory distress.
+In order to mitigate the risk, the ADASUVE REMS Program requires that ADASUVE is only administered in enrolled healthcare facilities with immediate access on site to supplies and personnel trained to manage acute bronchospasm, and ready access to emergency

 In addition, the REMS Program will inform healthcare professionals about: